Becoming a correctional officer is a rewarding and challenging career.

-If you are progressed from Fitness Testing you will receive an email inviting you to complete online abilities testing and psychometric profiling.
+If you have progressed from fitness testing you will receive an email inviting you to complete online abilities testing and psychometric profiling.
 You will be given a week and a half in which to complete this profiling and will be sent all the instructions and information required upon progression to this stage.